Drive shaft giving you problems and driving you crazy?

 Well, there is no easy way to say this.
 But if you can hear it, it means that you definitely need a drive shaft repair.

-A bad half shaft can cause vibration at your steering wheel when travelling at high-speed.
-We are talking about 50 kilometers per hour or faster.
+A bad half shaft can cause vibration at your steering wheel when travelling at low to medium speed.
+We are talking about roughly in the range of 50 kilometers per hour.

 However, don’t just rush to a nearby drive shaft shop to buy yourself a reconditioned part just yet.
 You may end up buying something that you don’t need.
 This is because vibration is a common symptoms and can be caused by many other things.
 For example:-